darominski/vslib_experiments/source/vslib/docs/source/usage_examples/limits.rst

 where :math:`filter\_factor = \frac{iteration\_period}{rms\_time\_constant + 0.5 \cdot iteration\_period}`.

 The :code:`reset` method brings the component to the intiial state, clearing the information about the previous input.

+For more details regarding the API, see the :ref:`API documentation for LimitRms <limitRms_api>`.

 Usage example
 ^^^^^^^^^^^^^